projectcalico/calico/master/networking/ip-autodetection.md

 #### Auto detecting node IP address and subnet

 For internode routing, each {{site.prodname}} node must be configured with an IPv4 address and/or an IPv6 address.
-When you install {{site.prodname}} on a node, a node resource is automatically created using default routing information from the datastore.
-For most deployments, you’ll want to update auto detection to ensure nodes get the correct IP address.
+When you install {{site.prodname}} on a node, a node resource is automatically created using routing information that is detected from the host.
+For some deployments, you may want to update auto detection to ensure nodes get the correct IP address.

 **Sample default node resource after installation**